EliBtgnn/Arduino_Nano_Oscilloscope/README.md

-# 🔬 Digital ARduino Nano OLED Oscilloscope (Under Construction)
+# 🔬 Digital Arduino Nano OLED Oscilloscope (Under Construction)

 An ongoing, high-performance embedded systems project aimed at building a portable digital storage oscilloscope (DSO) using an **Arduino Nano** and an **I2C OLED display (128x64)**.

-> ⚠️ **Project Status: Work in Progress (WIP).** The hardware schematic is finalized, core sampling algorithms are being optimized, and UI components are under active development.
+> ⚡︎ **Project Status: Work in Progress (WIP).** The hardware schematic is finalized, core sampling algorithms are being optimized, and UI components are under active development.

 ---

-## 🛠️ System Architecture & Schematic
+## ⚡︎ System Architecture & Schematic
 The current design focuses on squeezing maximum sampling performance out of the ATmega328P microcontroller by bypassing standard framework limitations.

 ### Circuit Schematic